HeatherComputer/itemfucker/README.md

 `IF.itemOverflowRange` -- The radius in blocks, including the item's own block, in which entities are searched for.
 Special-case behaviour when set to `1`, which matches the old version in that this would only count entities that are touching, rather than the same block. *Default: `2`*

 `IF.itemMinimumLifetime` -- The minimum amount of time, in ticks, before an item entity can be deleted.
-Does not take affect if `IF.killAllItems` is `true`. *Default: `100`*
+Does not take effect if `IF.killAllItems` is `true`. *Default: `100`*

 Master branch will be left empty, check the other branches for each minecraft version.
 MIT license applies to all versions.